-Software testing involves the execution different testing types to create a qualitative and popular among the end users product.
+Software testing involves the execution of different testing types to create qualitative and popular among the end-users product.

-Equivalence class testing and connected with it boundary value testing are not so well-known.
+Equivalence class testing and connected with its boundary value testing are not so well-known.
 But the funny thing is that these key types of checking are rather often fulfilled by the experts.
-Such test is unconsciously executed by the testers without the special emphasis on the procedure itself.
+Such a test is unconsciously executed by the testers without the special emphasis on the procedure itself.

 Boundary value testing in the equivalence classes always causes a lot of problems.
 The experienced testers know it very well.
 So why should one pay special attention exactly to the boundary values?